 Finally, one of the standard pricing models for your shipment packages is to calculate the shipment fee.
 In this case, you’ll have to consider the above-mentioned factors like package dimension, package weight, delivery time, distance, etc. But then again, estimating shipping charges on each product can be a tedious task.
 So, the ideal way to resolve this issue is through automation.

 3 Popular shipping carriers and their shipping cost comparison

 Most of the eCommerce stores rely on the three popular shipping carriers like USPS, UPS, and FedEx.
 Let’s find out more about their shipping costs:

 FedEx focuses on the dimensional weight of the shipment packages.
 Additionally, they offer different delivery timings and adjust the shipping charges accordingly.
 You can estimate the shipping charges here.

 If you’re going for ground shipping, USPS has to be the cheapest shipping carrier for your store.
-They follow local routes to deliver and accordingly the shipping costs are much lesser.
-Use the USPS shipping calculator to get an idea on
+They follow local routes to deliver and accordingly, the shipping costs are much lesser.
+Use the USPS shipping calculator to get an idea.

 UPS is another popular shipping carrier that follows the dimension weight framework to estimate shipping costs.
 You can estimate the shipping rates here.